RerumNovarum/vsu.en/bst_aug/slides/aug-implementation.markdown

 -----------------------

 Balancing?
-Is based on local rotations,
-so we can maintain auxiliary data during them
+Is based on rotations, these are local operations, so we can maintain auxiliary data during them